What is a fulfillment center?

 No physical infrastructure

-Fulfillment centers eliminate the need to maintain a physical location for housing and processing your orders.
+They eliminate the need to maintain a physical location for housing and processing your orders.
+This will help your business cut considerable costs like rent, bills, staff, packaging materials and shipment fees.

 Faster order processing